 - 1. Get Medical Care.
 If you need emergency care, call 911 for help immediately from the hospital, ambulance, fire department or police department.
 If you need first aid, contact your employer. - 2.
 Report Your Injury.
 Report the injury immediately to your supervisor or to an employer representative.
 Don't delay.
 There are time limits.
 If you wait too long, you may lose your right to benefits.
 Your employer is required to provide you with a claim form within one working day after learning about your injury.
 Within one working day after you file a claim form, your employer or claims administrator must authorize the provision of all treatment, up to ten thousand dollars, consistent with the applicable treatment guidelines, for your alleged injury until the claim is accepted or rejected. - 3.
 See Your Primary Treating Physician (PTP).
 This is the doctor with overall responsibility for treating your injury or illness.
-If you predesignated your personal physician or a medical group, you may see your personal physician or the medical group after you are injured.
-If your employer is using a medical provider network (MPN) or a health care organization (HCO), in most cases you will be treated within the MPN or HCO unless you predesignated a personal physician or medical group.
+If you predesignated your personal physician or a medical group, you may see your personal physician or the medical group after you are injured. • If your employer is using a medical provider network (MPN) or a health care organization (HCO), in most cases you will be treated within the MPN or HCO unless you predesignated a personal physician or medical group.
 An MPN is a group of physicians and health care providers who provide treatment to workers injured on the job.
 You should receive information from your employer if you are covered by an HCO or a MPN.
 Contact your employer for more information. - If your employer is not using an MPN or HCO, in most cases the claims administrator can choose the doctor who first treats you when you are injured, unless you predesignated a personal physician or medical group. - 4.
 Medical Provider Networks.
 Your employer may be using an MPN, which is a group of health care providers designated to provide treatment to workers injured on the job.
 If you have predesignated a personal physician or medical group prior to your work injury, then you may go there to receive treatment from your predesignated doctor.
 If you are treating with a non-MPN doctor for an existing injury, you may be required to change to a doctor within the MPN.
 For more information, see the MPN contact information below:

-MPN Website:

-MPN Effective Date:

-MPN Identification number:

-If you need help locating an MPN physician, call your MPN access assistant at:

-If you have questions about the MPN or want to file a complaint against the MPN, call the MPN Contact Person at:

-Discrimination: It is illegal for your employer to punish or fire you for having a work injury or illness, for filing a claim, or testifying in another person's workers' compensation case.
-If proven, you may receive lost wages, job reinstatement, increased benefits, and costs and expenses up to limits set by the state.

-Questions?
-Learn more about workers' compensation by reading the information that your employer is required to give you at time of hire.
-If you have questions, see your employer or the claims administrator (who handles workers' compensation claims for your employer):

-Claims Administrator

-Workers' Compensation Insurer

-(Enter "self-insured" if appropriate)

-Phone

-You can also get free information from a State Division of Workers' Compensation Information (DWC) & Assistance Officer.
-The nearest Information & Assistance or by calling toll-free (800) 736-7401.
-Learn more information about workers' compensation online: www.dwc.ca.gov and access a useful booklet "Workers' Compensation in California: A Guidebook for Injured Workers."
+MPN Website: MPN Effective Date: MPN Identification number: If you need help locating an MPN physician, call you r MPN access assistant at: If you have questions about the MPN or want to file a complaint against the MPN, call the MPN Contact Person at: unish or fire you for having a work injury or illness, for filing a claim, or testifying in another person's workers' ages, job reinstatement, increased benefits, and costs and expenses up to limits set by the state. on by reading the information that your employer is required to give you at time of hire.
+If you have questions, handles workers' compensation claims for your employer): Claims Administrator Phone Workers' Compensation Insurer (Enter "self-insured" if appropriate) You can also get free information from a State Divis sion of Workers' Compensation Information (DWC) & Assistance Officer.
+The nearest Information & Assistance Officer can be found at location: or by calling toll-free (800) 736-7401 Learn more e information about workers' compensation online: www.dwc.ca.gov.and.access.a.useful booklet "Workers'

-Officer can be found at location: